 What is Stir Up Sunday?

+Traditionally families would gather to stir the Christmas pudding, with each member making a wish as they stirred.
 The name comes from the opening words of the Book of Common Prayer, which is used on the last Sunday before Advent.

 It reads: “Stir up, we beseech thee, O Lord, the wills of thy faithful people.”

-Ideally, this cake would be made around five weeks before eating.
+Ideally, a gluten free Christmas cake would be made around five weeks before eating.
 But it can be made anything up to two months before it’s time to eat.

-Before making the cake, the fruit should be soaked or 2-3 days in a mixture of brand and orange juice, stirring occasionally.
+Traditionally a Christmas cake uses brandy or sherry – I personally opted for brandy.
+Before making the cake, the fruit should be soaked or 2-3 days in a mixture of brandy and orange juice, stirring occasionally.
+I also love using amaretto and some of my readers have used whisky or port too, with fab results.

 If you want an alcohol-free cake you can use tea or fruit juice.
 However, this will not work in the same way as the alcohol when it comes to feeding the cake.